pagekey/education/183-React-from-Scratch/README.md

 npx esbuild src/index.tsx --bundle
 ```

-As you can see, the output is **much** longer now, but you should also be able to find `function HelloWorld` in the mix now too.
+As you can see, the output is **much** longer now, because it bundled React itself into the script, but you should also be able to find `function HelloWorld` in the mix now too.
 Excellent!

 Outputting to the console is great, but not particularly useful.
 Let's add one more `esbuild` flag to output to a file: